Synagogue rampage funerals begin as Trump heads to Pittsburgh Tuesday

-Other victims' funerals have been scheduled through Friday in a week of mourning, anguish and questions about the deadliest attack on Jews in U.S. history.
+Other victims' funerals have been scheduled through Friday in a week of mourning, anguish and questions about the rampage at Tree of Life synagogue that authorities say was carried out Saturday by a gunman who raged against Jews.

-President Donald Trump and first lady Melania Trump plan to visit Pittsburgh on Tuesday to "express the support of the American people and to grieve with the Pittsburgh community," the White House said.
+President Donald Trump and first lady Melania Trump planned to visit Pittsburgh on Tuesday to "express the support of the American people and to grieve with the Pittsburgh community," the White House said.

 The plan elicited mixed feelings in Pittsburgh.

-The suspect in Saturday's massacre at Tree of Life synagogue, Robert Gregory Bowers, appeared briefly Monday in a federal court, where he was ordered held without bail for a court date Thursday.
-He didn't enter a plea.
+Some other people, including shooting survivor Barry Werber, weren't keen on a visit from a president who has embraced the politically fraught term "nationalist."
+Some have accused the president of helping to create the corrosive political atmosphere that may have led to the violence.

-Authorities say the 46-year-old truck driver, who is facing both state and federal charges, expressed hatred of Jews during and after the rampage.
+The man arrested in the massacre, Robert Gregory Bowers, appeared briefly Monday in federal court, where he was ordered held without bail for a preliminary hearing on Thursday.
+He did not enter a plea.
+The 46-year-old truck driver faces hate-crime charges that could bring the death penalty.

-The fusillade killed people at a synagogue where they were dedicated members.
+The attack killed some of the synagogue's most dedicated members.
 The oldest victim was 97-year-old Rose Mallinger.
-At 54, David Rosenthal was the youngest victim.
+At 54, David Rosenthal was the youngest.

-David was quieter than Cecil, who had a sociable personality that earned him a reputation as "the honorary mayor of Squirrel Hill," a venerable Jewish enclave in Pittsburgh.
+David was quieter than Cecil, who had a sociable personality that earned him a reputation as "the honorary mayor of Squirrel Hill," a historic Jewish enclave in Pittsburgh.

-"They were lovely souls, and they lived for the congregation" at Tree of Life, said Brian Schreiber, a member who's also president of the Jewish Community Center of Greater Pittsburgh.
+"They were lovely souls, and they lived for the congregation" at Tree of Life, said Brian Schreiber, a member who is also president of the Jewish Community Center of Greater Pittsburgh.

 Rabinowitz, 66, had a family medicine practice and was affiliated with UPMC Shadyside hospital.
 The UPMC hospital system described him as one of its "kindest physicians."